aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MHTML to PPT on Android via Java" h2="Transform MHTML to PPT within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to PPT</h2>

+The MHTML format is a web page archive format that is used to save webpages in a single file.
+It is a combination of HTML and other resources such as images, audio, and video.
+It is used to save webpages for offline viewing.
+However, the MHTML format is not supported by many applications, including Microsoft PowerPoint.
+Therefore, it is necessary to convert MHTML to PPT in order to view the content in PowerPoint.

+<h2>How Aspose.Total Helps for MHTML to PPT Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.
+It includes APIs for PDF, Slides, and Words.
+With Aspose.Total, developers can easily integrate MHTML to PPT conversion feature inside their Android applications.

-You can integrate MHTML to PPT conversion feature inside your Android applications by using two simple steps.
-In the first step you can export MHTML to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPT.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+The process of converting MHTML to PPT involves two steps.
+In the first step, developers can export MHTML to PPTX by using Aspose.PDF for Android via Java.
+After that, they can convert PPTX to PPT by using Aspose.Slides for Android via Java.
+Both APIs come under Aspose.Total for Android via Java package.

+The Aspose.PDF for Android via Java API provides a wide range of features for converting MHTML to PPTX.
+It supports various features such as text extraction, image extraction, page manipulation, and more.
+It also supports various file formats such as HTML, MHTML, XPS, and more.

+The Aspose.Slides for Android via Java API provides a wide range of features for converting PPTX to PPT.
+It supports various features such as text extraction, image extraction, page manipulation, and more.
+It also supports various file formats such as PPT, PPTX, ODP, and more.

+By using Aspose.Total for Android via Java, developers can easily integrate MHTML to PPT conversion feature inside their Android applications.
+It provides a simple and efficient way to convert MHTML to PPT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}